Karthik-Venkatesh/Tensorflow-Object-Detection---Custom-Object-Detctor/readme.md

 # Tensorflow object detection - Custom object detector

 Hi, This is about custom object detector using tensorflow object detection API.
+In this project trying to detect batman apperance.
 Please refer step by step.

 ## Preparing resources for tensorflow custom object detection.